Member | Established: 1963 | Member since 1982

 In 2014, the Ministry of Finance approved the adoption of accrual-basis IPSAS upon the recommendation of the Institute of Chartered Accountants (Ghana) (ICAG) and the Controller and Accountant General’s Department.

-The challenge now lies in implementation as public accounts prepared by the Controller and Accountant General’s Department currently use a modified accrual basis of accounting.
+The challenge now lies in implementation.
 ICAG plays a leading role in supporting the implementation of IPSAS in collaboration with the Ministry of Finance.

 - The development and roll out of IPSAS certification program and activities involved;